gem/oq-engine/doc/adv-manual/event_based.rst

 can be removed.

-It is FUNDAMENTAL FOR PERFORMANCE to have reasonable site model files, i.e. the number of sites must be relatively small, let's say below 100,000 sites.
-For calculations with large high-definition exposure models, trying to calculate the hazard at the location of every single asset can easily generate millions of sites, making the calculation intractable in terms of both memory and disk space occupation.
+It is FUNDAMENTAL FOR PERFORMANCE to have reasonable site model files, i.e. you should not compute the hazard at the location of every single asset, but rather you should use a variable-size grid fitting the exposure.

 The engine provides a command ``oq prepare_site_model`` which is meant to generate sensible site model files starting from